HTTP-RPC/Kilo/README.md

 * `java.util.Set`
 * array/varargs

 Additionally, `java.util.Map`, bean, and record types are supported for [body content](#body-content).
-Arguments of type `jakarta.servlet.http.Part` may be used with `POST` requests submitted using the multi-part form data encoding.
+Arguments of type `jakarta.servlet.http.Part` may be used with `POST` requests submitted as [multi-part form data](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0#_MultipartConfig).

 Unspecified values are automatically converted to `0`, `false`, or the null character for primitive types. `Date` values are decoded from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.